ZentaChain/chainnetwork-docs/CHAIN/docs/tools/blockexplorer.md

 slug: /tools/block-explorers
 ---

-# CHAIN network Explorers
+# Chain Explorers

-Explore the vibrant world of CHAIN with a selection of advanced blockchain explorers tailored to enhance your experience.
+Explore the vibrant world of Chain with a selection of advanced blockchain explorers tailored to enhance your experience.

 ## Blockscout

-Blockscout offers a rich suite of features for in-depth analysis of CHAIN's blockchain:
+Blockscout offers a rich suite of features for in-depth analysis of Chain Network blockchain:
 - Interactive smart contract source code verification and interaction.
 - Detailed transaction analysis and insights.
 - Dedicated [Sepolia Testnet Explorer](https://explorer-sepolia.zentachain.io/) for CHAIN.